 If one looks at the practices of the best school systems in the world today, there are clear patterns on how to approach curriculum.

 Asia Society studied these patterns, and work with schools to apply best practices model.
 You can, too.
 Here are the broad strokes on how to do it: The key to developing good curriculum that builds global competency is to include various activities focused on specific learning objectives, content knowledge, and skills.
-(Download free handbook on building student global competence.)
+(Download our free book on building student global competence.)
 There may be several formative activities or lessons that culminate into one final summative project.

 Work with Colleagues